Esc

 Industry commentators are raising alarms regarding the transparency of AI firms concerning workforce automation.
 On April 29, 2026, a prominent voice, Hadley, alleged that current narratives downplaying job displacement are driven by corporate self-interest rather than factual reality.
 The critique suggests that denying the scale of automation will exacerbate an inevitable social backlash from displaced workers.
 While many tech leaders maintain that AI will primarily augment human roles, skeptics argue these claims are designed to prevent early regulatory intervention or public hostility.
 The growing divide highlights a disconnect between Silicon Valley optimism and the economic anxieties of the global workforce.
 Experts are now calling for proactive preparation for significant labor shifts rather than continued denial of AI's disruptive potential to the modern job market.

 Imagine if your boss told you a new robot was just there to help, but you knew it was actually there to take your desk.
 That is the current tension around AI and jobs.
 Critics like Hadley are calling out tech companies for claiming AI won't replace workers, calling it a self-serving myth.
-The worry is that by lying about the risks, companies are making the eventual public anger much worse.
+Some critics worry that by allegedly lying about the risks, companies are making the eventual public anger much worse.
 Instead of sugarcoating the truth, we need to get real and start planning for a world where the job market looks totally different.

 Sides